Para-fascism: China

+Republic of China (1912–1949)

-The Blue Shirts Society (BSS) was a Chinese ultranationalist faction within the Kuomintang (KMT) that was influenced by German Brownshirts and Italian Blackshirts, it is debatable whether this can be seen as a fascist organization in the pure sense: unlike the Nazism and Italian Fascism, which is imperialist, populist, and partly anti-conservative, the ultranationalism of the BSS was anti-imperialist, elitist, and ultra-conservative.
+The Blue Shirts Society (BSS) was a Chinese ultranationalist faction within the Kuomintang (KMT) that was influenced by German Brownshirts and Italian Blackshirts, it is debatable whether this can be seen as a fascist organization in the pure sense: unlike the Nazism and Italian Fascism, which is imperialist, populist, and partly anti-conservative, the ultranationalism of the BSS was anti-imperialist, elitist, and conservative.
 Historians Paul Jackson and Cyprian Balmires, have classified the BSS as a ‘fascistic’ ultranationalist group rather than a ‘fascist’ group.
 As an extension of the Second Sino-Japanese War, KMT served in the Allies in World War II and was openly an anti-fascist, and the BSS aided the political activities of the KMT.

 Chiang Kai-shek started the New Life Movement under Confucian ideals.
 It was a government-led civic campaign in the 1930s Republic of China to promote cultural reform and Neo-Confucian social morality and to ultimately unite China under a centralized ideology following the emergence of ideological challenges to the status quo.
 Frederic Wakeman suggested that the New Life Movement was "Confucian fascism", but Wakeman is ambivalent about whether the New Life Movement was in fact fascist.
 Jay Taylor, argue that Chiang's ideology does not espouse the general ideology of fascism despite his growing sympathies with fascist ideas in the 1930s.
 China later declared war on fascist countries, including Germany, Italy, and Japan, as part of the Declarations of war during World War II and Chiang became the most powerful "anti-fascist" leader in Asia.
 When it comes to categorizing fascist regimes, KMT and Chiang's regime is often not categorized as fascist.

+People's Republic of China

+Some scholars and journalists have argued that the Chinese Communist Party under the leadership of Xi Jinping resemble aspects of fascism, mostly due to its conservative and nationalist social policies, paired with their authoritarian leadership, sophisticated surveillance system and ever-increasing military strength.
+Some scholars have argued that the similarities between the Chinese Communist Party in the 21st century and classical fascist regimes lie in their proximity to state capitalism (rather than orthodox communism), as well as their anti-democratic, anti-labor, and chauvinistic expansionism.
+However, others have criticized the fascism label as "ahistorical" due to the absence of mass mobilization, along with its Marxist-Leninist ideological roots.
+In general, rather than fascist, the Chinese Communist Party is often described as authoritarian capitalist, authoritarian conservative, conservative nationalist, and conservative socialist.